 I think we believed if we didn’t ask, the worst wouldn’t happen.
 When Andrew calmly and kindly said, ‘Brendan, looking at where we are today, we could be looking at about a month.’
 My world crashed around me slowly, millisecond by millisecond, a soundless crumbling I will never forget.

 I cannot tell you how devasting it was to hear that we had no time left.
 There would be no miracles.
 Everything went black, and I could see tiny stars closing in on me.
 I knew I was going to faint and had to bite down on my tongue to stop myself.
-I couldn’t be the one fainting when my husband was told he might only have a month to live.
+I couldn’t be the one fainting when my husband was told he might only have weeks to live.
 Tears, so many tears, and I couldn’t stop them.

-When Andrew arrived this morning — I could see by the look on his face that things were really, very bad.
-He told me it was time — I didn’t register what he was saying.
+When Andrew arrived this morning — I could see by the look on his face that things were really bad.
+He told me it was time.
+I didn’t register what he was saying.
 I thought Bren had a month – yesterday, we were talking about a month.
 This wasn’t right – it wasn’t fair.
 I wanted a month, a year, a lifetime.
 I wanted my husband, no matter how selfish that was.
 I know now that when Brendan heard four weeks, he knew he would not put himself or his family through another four weeks of hell.
 He had no more fight left.